adityavaishampayan/ENPM809Y-project2/README.md

 # ENPM809Y-project2
-Find path in a maze
+Find path in a maze.
+The (0,0) position is defined as the first character in the maze (upper left).

 **Compiling Instructions:**